Emroess/STEVE/docs/next-steps.md

 - Research partnerships and collaborative projects

 **Your Input Shapes Our Direction:**
 We're committed to developing features that provide real value to the robotics and research community.
-Please share your thoughts on these priorities and suggest additional directions!
+Please share your thoughts on these priorities and suggest additional directions.

 ---